 If you plan to store the air conditioner during the winter, remove it carefully from the window according to the installation instructions.
 Cover it with plastic or return it to the original carton.

 TROUBLESHOOTING TIPS

 Before calling for service, review this list.
-It may save you time and expense.
-This list includes common problems that may not be the result of defective workmanship or materials in this appliance.
+It may save your time and expense.
+This list includes common occurrences that are not the result of defective workmanship or materials in this appliance.